 Ground rents that are (or will be in the future) in excess of £250 per annum (or £1,000 per annum in Greater London), could be a cause for concern.
 The reason for this is that if you (or future owners) fail to pay your ground rent in accordance with the terms of the lease, the landlord has greater powers to take possession of the property and bring the lease to an end.
 The law treats the lease as if it were an ‘assured tenancy’ (the type of tenancy arrangement you have most likely experienced before, if you have rented in the past).
-This means, rather than being obliged to go through a legal process known as ‘forfeiture of the lease’ (which not only affords you more time to pay the outstanding rent but also protects your lender, with whom the landlord must notify of the rent arrears) the landlord has an easier mechanism to bring the lease to an end.
-The negative effect of the lease being brought to an end in this way is that there may then be no property interest for you or your lender.
+This means, rather than being obliged to go through a legal process known as ‘forfeiture of the lease’ (which not only affords you more time to pay the outstanding rent but also protects your lender, whom the landlord must notify of the rent arrears) the landlord has an easier mechanism to bring the lease to an end.
+When the lease is brought to an end in this way it could result in there being no property interest for you or your lender.

 The levels of acceptable ground rent, and whether ground rent should in fact ever be payable, are questions currently being debated by Parliament as there is growing pressure on the Government to change the law to remove this issue.
-There are a lot of leases which have the potential to have a ground rent in excess of the limits stated above and what we are experiencing is that lenders may not lend on leasehold purchases which have this ground rent issue.
+There are a lot of leases which have the potential to have a ground rent in excess of the limits stated above and we are finding that lenders may not lend on such leasehold properties

 As long as flat owners pay their ground rent pursuant to the terms of their lease, from a practical point of view there should not be an issue.
-However, because lenders have no way of ensuring that the owners of a flat pay their rent according to the lease, they remain concerned by these provisions.
+However, because lenders have no way of ensuring that the owners of a flat pay their rent, they remain concerned by these provisions.
 Whilst the law remains as it is, there are ways you can remedy the ground rent issue, or make the property acceptable to lenders.
 These include:

-1. By asking the landlord to vary the terms of the lease, so that the ground rent is below the threshold.
+1. Asking the landlord to vary the terms of the lease, so that the ground rent is below the threshold.

 The landlord will not be under any obligation to agree to a variation and, even if they will agree, they may charge a fee to do so.